MediaBox-AUIKits/AUIAICall/iOS/README_English.md

 ### Project Configuration
-- Open the project's info.plist, add microphone permissions, and include other permissions as needed, such as camera permissions (used by the vision agent) and photo library permissions (used by the multi-modal messaging conversation agent).
+- Open the project's info.plist, add microphone permissions, and include other permissions as needed, such as camera permissions (used by the vision/video agent) and photo library permissions (used by the multi-modal messaging conversation agent).
 - Open the project settings, enable "Background Modes" in "Signing & Capabilities".
 If background mode is not enabled, you need to handle ending the call when entering the background yourself.

 ### Source Code Configuration